While You’re Pregnant

 If you need changes at work to stay healthy on the job, the laws below can help.
 In addition, click the green button to learn how to talk with your boss about your pregnancy and request an accommodation if you need one.

-- If you are not covered by New York’s “reasonable accommodations” law (for example, if you work out of state), there is also the Americans with Disabilities Act.
-This federal law makes it illegal for employers in the U.S. with 15 or more employees to discriminate against disabled workers.
+- The Americans with Disabilities Act makes it illegal for employers in the U.S. with 15 or more employees to discriminate against disabled workers.
 Some pregnancy-related conditions, such as preeclampsia or gestational diabetes, are considered disabilities under the law.
 This means:

 - Your boss cannot fire you, refuse to give you a promotion, or harass you because you have a pregnancy-related disability.